Gravesend bus hub

 - 2 Fastrack stops and Sapphire service improvements on Garrick Street

-The Gravesend bus hub scheme is a £4.17m project to be delivered by Winter 2021.
+The Gravesend bus hub scheme is a £4.17 million project to be delivered by March 2022.

 The scheme has been allocated £1.6 million from the total sum of £4.9 million awarded by the Local Growth Fund (LGF), through the South East Local Enterprise Partnership, to deliver the Kent Thameside Local Sustainable Transport Programme.